 In most entries, the absence of an author can be supplied by, e.g., an editor or a translator: (Crow and Olson 1966); (Silverstein 1974).
 Sometimes an anonymous work's author is known or can be guessed: ([Horsley] 1796); ([Cook?]
 1730).
-Alternatively, in some cases the use of "Anon." as author may be the simplest option: (Anon.
-1547); (Anon.
-1610).
+Alternatively, in some cases the title may appear in place of the author: (Stanze 1547); (True and Sincere Declaration 1610).
+The 16th edition is less than enthusiastic about the use of "Anon." as author.

-With Biber, an absent date will automatically provoke it into searching for other sorts of dates in the entry, in the order year, eventyear, origyear, urlyear: e.g., (Evanston Public Library 2002), which only has a urlyear.
-(You can eliminate some of these dates from the running, or change the search order, using the \DeclareLabelyear command in your preamble, but please be aware that I have hard-coded this order into the author-date style in order to cope with some tricky corners of the specification.
+By default, in most entry types, an absent date will automatically provoke Biber into searching for other sorts of dates in the entry, in the order year, eventyear, origyear, urlyear: e.g., (Evanston Public Library 2002), which only has a urlyear.
+In three entry types - Music, Review, and Video - this search order is eventyear, origyear, year, urlyear, as in these types the earliest year should take precedence (cf. page 5, below).
+Beginning with this release, you can change the default search order, for all but the three types just mentioned, by using the cmsdate option in the preamble of your document, instead of (or in addition to) using it in the options field of individual entries.
+Setting that option in the preamble either to "both" or "on" makes the document-wide search order: origyear, year, eventyear, urlyear.
+This may be useful for documents that contain many entries with multiple dates, and where you want always to present the earlier (i.e., orig) dates at the head of reference list entries and in citations.
+You can eliminate some of these dates from the running, or change the search order, using the \DeclareLabeldate command in your preamble, but please be aware that I have hard-coded the possibilities above into the author-date style in order to cope with some tricky corners of the specification.
 If you reorder these dates, and your references enter these tricky corners, the results might be surprising.
-Cf. section 4.5.2 in biblatex.pdf and section 5.2, s.v. "date" in biblatex-chicago15.pdf for the details.)
+(Cf. section 4.5.8 in biblatex.pdf and especially section 5.2, s.v. "date" in biblatex-chicago.pdf for the gory details.)

+- 1. (Donne 1995). - 2.
+Dunn 1999.

 In most entry types, the absence of all four possible dates will automatically produce "n.d." instead: (Bernstein n.d.).
 You can also give it yourself in the form \bibstring{nodate}: (Ross n.d.).
 A date that can be guessed should appear within square brackets: (Clark [1957?]).
-Forthcoming works are straightforward, assuming you remember to use the \autocap macro so that the word appears correctly in both citations and the list of references: (Author, forthcoming); (Contributor, forthcoming).
+Forthcoming works are straightforward, assuming you remember to use the \autocap macro and the year (instead of the date) field, so that the word appears correctly in both citations and the list of references: (Author, forthcoming); (Contributor, forthcoming).